Rapid, sensitive, and specific identification of Metamycoplasma hominis from plasma

 Not applicable

-A negative PCR result indicates the absence of detectable M hominis DNA in the specimen, but does not rule-out infection as false-negative results may occur due to inhibition of PCR, sequence variability underlying the primers and probes, or the presence of M hominis in quantities less than the limit of detection of the assay.
+A negative PCR result indicates the absence of detectable M hominis DNA in the specimen, but it does not rule-out infection as false-negative results may occur due to inhibition of PCR, sequence variability underlying the primers and probes, or the presence of M hominis in quantities less than the limit of detection of the assay.

 Interfering substances may affect the accuracy of this assay; results should always be interpreted in conjunction with clinical and epidemiological findings

-3. Waites KB, Taylor-Robinson D: Mycoplasma and Ureaplasma.
-In Manual of Clinical Microbiology.
-11th edition.
-Edited by JH Jorgensen.
-ASM Press, Washington, DC, 2015, pp 1088-1105
+2. Waites KB, Taylor-Robinson D: Mycoplasma and Ureaplasma.
+In: Jorgensen JH, ed.
+Manual of Clinical Microbiology.
+11th ed.
+ASM Press; 2015:1088-1105

 Monday through Friday

-This test was developed, and its performance characteristics determined by Mayo Clinic in a manner consistent with CLIA requirements.
-This test has not been cleared or approved by the US Food and Drug Administration.
+This test was developed and its performance characteristics determined by Mayo Clinic in a manner consistent with CLIA requirements.
+It has not been cleared or approved by the US Food and Drug Administration.

 87798